elonen/clapshot/README.md

 ## Deployment in production

 The server is started with command `clapshot-server`.
-It stays in the foreground, and should therefore be started by a process manager.
+It stays in the foreground, and should therefore be started by a process manager such as systemd.

 Preferred deployment and upgrade method is to install server and client as Debian packages.
 Whereas `clapshot-server` is a foreground binary that is configured with command line options,